 The first inhabitants of the area were Native Americans called Luiseno by the Franciscan Padres from the San Luis Rey Mission (est 1798.)
 (Fun fact- My children went to Luiseno Elementary School)

-The land was granted to two Luiseno brothers in 1845 by the last Mexican Californian governor Pio Pico.
-The property changed hands several times over the years
+The last Mexican Californian governor Pio Pico granted the land to two Luiseno brothers in 1845.
+The property changed hands several times over the years.

 In the 1950s, the area was owned by Jerry Buteyn, who established a prized collection of birds and animals to create a private zoo.
 The lake and marsh areas were designed to enhance the look and feel of the estate.